 - We have agreed school rules and in addition, each class teacher discusses with the children, the sanctions and rewards. - We have weekly celebration assemblies where we recognise achievements and the teams total their team points for the week. - Music is a part of our school life and is available to all pupils.
 Music lessons for individual instruments are available via the Cornwall Music Service Trust. - We participate in many sports and join with other schools for matches and events.
-We have equality for our pupils across the sporting disciplines and our Sports Premium Funding is reported separately (see our website). - Our library is open to all pupils and is well stocked - and well loved - by all our pupils.
+We have equality for our pupils across the sporting disciplines and our Sports Premium Funding is reported separately (see our website). - Each class has their own well stocked library which is well loved by all our pupils.
 A free choice of reading is encouraged to expand a love of reading and knowledge.